ExistensialReset/flowmosr/README.md

 What if survival was not a daily battle?
 What if you and the people next to you could sometimes just sit, eat, breathe… and nothing demanded anything from anyone?

-You don’t need to call it anything.
-You don’t need to tell anyone.
 You don’t need to continue if it feels wrong.

 **This is your time.**